gohugoio/hugoDocs/content/en/templates/shortcode-templates.md

 The `.IsNamedParams` variable checks whether the shortcode declaration uses named parameters and returns a boolean value.

-For example, you could create an `image` shortcode that can take either a `src` named parameter or the first positional parameter, depending on the preference of the content's author.
+For example, you could create an `image` shortcode that can take either an `src` named parameter or the first positional parameter, depending on the preference of the content's author.
 Let's assume the `image` shortcode is called as follows:

 ```go-html-template
 {{</* image src="images/my-image.jpg" */>}}